 Music and drama is a key part of our curriculum offer.
 We use Charanga to teach EYFS and KS1 music to build the foundations of music.
 We currently have Cornwall Music Service visiting school each week to teach Years 3, 4, 5, and 6.
 As part of this offer children learn to play the Ukulele as well as following the school music curriculum.
 We rewrote the music curriculum in September 2021 to meet the Model (non-statutory) Music curriculum.
 Performing and visual arts also play a significant part within our curriculum with a Christmas nativity for Key stage 1 and a summer musical production for KS2, often drawing upon our rich and varied regional culture and staff expertise.
-We teach singing lessons, guitar and keyboard as well as our popular choir which perform at local concerts throughout the year including our annual MAT extravaganza in the spring term.
+We teach singing lessons, guitar and keyboard as well as run a popular choir which perform at local concerts throughout the year including our annual MAT extravaganza in the spring term.